 Pink Polar Bear: Why jump in the relatively warm lake to wake up, when you can dunk in a very cold stream first thing in the morning?
 Many boys choose this option.

-Rest Hour: After lunch, for a blissful hour, the campers relax on their beds and quietly read, write, or listen to music.
-There is a chance that counselors might even enjoy this break more than the campers.
+Rest Hour: After lunch, for a blissful hour, campers relax on their beds and quietly read, write, or listen to music.

 Tecumseh Day: Pemi’s historical, epic athletic rivalry with Camp Tecumseh.
-Think Athens vs. Sparta, but instead of bows and arrows and chariots, think baseball, soccer, swimming, and tennis.
-And better sportsmanship with no killing.
+Think Athens vs. Sparta, but instead of bows and arrows and chariots, think baseball, soccer, swimming, and tennis, with exceptional sportsmanship and respect.

 Two-day, three-day, four-day: Overnight trips.
 Visit our Trips page to read all about Pemi’s day trips, multi-day overnight backpacking trips, and canoe trips!